Michael is a gaming enthusiast who enjoys sharing tips and tricks with his readers.

-Eredan is a cinch to figure out for rpg, strategy and card battle veterans, but newer players might need some hand-holding on how to build up their card collection, how to win more matches, and how to squeeze the most out of the game without spending a single cent.
+Eredan is a cinch to figure out for RPG, strategy, and card battle veterans, but newer players might need some hand-holding on how to build up their card collection, win more matches, and squeeze the most out of the game without spending a single cent.

 Here are a handful of tips from my initial play session.